-The Company has one stock option plan, the 2005 Stock Incentive Plan ("2005"), under which the board of directors may currently grant incentives to employees, directors, consultants and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.
+The Company has one stock option plan, the 2005 Stock Incentive Plan ("2005 Plan"), under which the board of directors may currently grant incentives to employees, directors, consultants and collaborating scientists in the form of incentive stock options, nonqualified stock options and restricted stock awards.
 The Company also has two other stock-based compensation plans pursuant to which stock options are outstanding but no new grants may be made.

-Stock awards under the Company's stock option plans have been granted at prices which are no less than the market value of the stock on the date of the grant.
-Options granted under the 2005 Stock Incentive Plan (2005 Plan), are generally time-based or performance-based options and vesting varies accordingly.
+Stock awards under the Company's stock option plans have been granted with exercise prices which are no less than the market value of the stock on the date of the grant.
+Options granted under the 2005 Plan are generally time-based or performance-based options and vesting varies accordingly.
 Options under this plan expire up to a maximum of ten years from the date of grant.
-Since the Company adopted the 2005 Plan, awards may not be granted under the Company's previous stock option plans.
+The plan provides for the granting of a maximum number of shares of common stock of 3,724,028 of which 1,222,739 are available for future grant as of December 31, 2012.
+Compensation expense recognized in the Statement of Operations during 2010, 2011 and 2012 for stock options and restricted stock awards amounted to \$727, \$3,355 and \$1,488, respectively.
+Cash received from options exercised under all share-based payment arrangements for the years ended December 31, 2010, 2011 and 2012 was \$33, \$13 and \$45, respectively.